EU, Gulf States Urge sustained Financial Support For Palestinians - UrduPoint

 Muscat, (APP - UrduPoint / Pakistan Point News - 10th Oct, 2023) The European Union and Gulf Cooperation Council called for sustained aid for the Palestinian territories on Tuesday following concerns it could be axed after the Hamas attack on Israel.

-Foreign ministers from the two blocs met in the Omani capital Muscat following mixed messages over EU aid after Saturday's unprecedented assault, which put Israel on a war footing.
+Foreign ministers from the two blocs met in the Omani capital Muscat following mixed messages over EU aid after Saturday's unprecedented assault which set off a war with Israel.

-"They stressed the importance of sustained financial support for UNRWA (the UN Relief and Works Agency for Palestine refugees): "And to continue humanitarian and development support for the Palestinians in the occupied territories." said a joint declaration read out by EU foreign policy chief Josep Borrell.
+"They stressed the importance of sustained financial support for UNRWA (the UN Relief and Works Agency for Palestine refugees)," said a joint declaration read out by EU foreign policy chief Josep Borrell.

+It was also necessary "to continue humanitarian and development support for the Palestinians in the occupied territories", said the statement.

 Borrell said it was "false information" that Germany was cancelling aid after Saturday's attack, which was strongly condemned by the EU.